Barbara Jordan: Death and burial

-She was interred in Texas State Cemetery.
-She was the first African American to receive this honor, and previously advocated African Americans to be buried in the state cemetery when she served in the Texas State Senate.
-Jordan's grave rests near that of the "Father of Texas" Stephen F. Austin.
+Jordan was interred in Texas State Cemetery.
+She was the first African American to receive this honor.
+During her tenure in the Texas State Senate, Jordan had advocated for African Americans to be buried in the state cemetery.
+Jordan's grave rests near that of the "Father of Texas", Stephen F. Austin.

+In the years following Jordan's passing, more African Americans would receive the honor of being buried in the Texas State Cemetery as well, including musical artists James Henry Cotton and Barbara Smith Conrad, and fellow Texas-based U.S. Congresswoman Eddie Bernice Johnson.